The ultimate source of utility data

 - Even if project leaders uncover the subsurface utility data they’re looking for, that data could easily contain errors or omissions.
 Contractors who create as-builts often make mistakes, and utility maps can be outdated.
 Often, the utility data will give project managers only a rough sketch of what’s underground.

 - Old utility lines that are no longer in use can still pose problems for construction crews.
 These forgotten pipes and lines are often unmarked or unidentified on as-builts and other data sources, making them all the more likely to be struck unexpectedly.

 - Utility coordination is a delicate dance between owners, utility companies, municipalities, and other stakeholders, each with their own interests to protect.
 While they must cooperate to share information and enable projects to move forward, no one wants to be liable for unexpected utility discoveries or strikes.
 In some cases, the coordination phase can cause lengthy delays when contractors are unable to identify or connect with utility owners.

 How can utility mapping play into existing utility coordination methods?

-Utility mapping can also allow SUE experts to confirm the location of utilities more efficiently in a project site, giving them a compass to guide their efforts and ensuring they don’t miss utilities that aren’t easily discoverable using common SUE tools.
+Utility mapping can also allow SUE experts to confirm the location of utilities more efficiently at a project site, giving them a compass to guide their efforts and ensuring they don’t miss utilities that may not be discoverable using common SUE tools.
 Remote utility mapping that integrates a range of data sources can also cut down on wasted time spent shuttling between state, county, municipal, and private data records.
-And it can help engineers create the most accurate as-builts possible as they close out a project—in turn, helping all stakeholders get paid on time.
+And it can help engineers create the most accurate as-builts possible as they close out a project—helping all stakeholders get paid on time.